mozsearch/mozsearch/docs/analysis.md

   - `slotLang`: See `BindingSlotLang`
   - `sym`
 - `supers`: For class-like symbols, an array of:
-  - `pretty`: The pretty name/identifier for this super.
   - `sym`: The searchfox symbol for this super.
   - `props`: An array of strings whose presence indicates a semantic attribute:
     - `virtual`: It's a virtual base class if present.